 Photo credit: Tonya Ritter Photography

-This Veterans Day we honor all those who’ve served our country.
-We also want to recognize all the breastfeeding mothers in the military who are doing double duty by serving their country and nourishing their infants.
-The military has come a long way in recent years to introduce more family-friendly policies: in 2015 they opened all combat jobs to women for the first time in American history and in 2016 the Pentagon extended paid maternity leave to 12 weeks for all branches of the military.
+The military has come a long way in recent years to introduce more family-friendly policies: in 2015 they opened all combat jobs to women for the first time in American history.
+Then in 2016 the Pentagon extended paid maternity leave to 12 weeks for all branches of the military.
 And now all five branches of the military are making sure breastfeeding mothers have dedicated lactation spaces.